 Students on academic warning who maintain the GPAs listed below will be considered as making satisfactory academic progress toward graduation and may remain in school.
 Student athletes are held to NCAA standards for continuing eligibility that may be higher than those below.
 Contact the Athletic Compliance Officer for details.

-Requirements to Classify as Making Satisfactory Academic Progress
+Requirements to (Satisfactory Aca ,

 Total Quality Credits Required Cumulative Samford GPA

 13-31 1.70

 32-63 1.80

 64-95 1.90

 96 or more 2.00

 Required Withdrawal